xinyirachel/VintageFashion/README.md

 - JavaScript
 - Ruby
 - Ruby on Rails
-- Heroku
 - PostgreSQL
 - Device
 - Bootstrap
+- Stripe
+- Ultrahook
+- Heroku

 ## User stories for your app
-1. User can sign up an account
+1. As a user, I want to sign up a new account.
-Accept criteria:
+	So that I enter Email, Password, Password confirmation on Sign up page and then click on "Sign up" button Accept criteria:
 * Given a user is on SIgn up page
    And the user has entered Email, Password, Password confirmation When the user clicks on "Sign up" button
    Then a new user account is created

-2. An existing user should be able to login
+2. As a user, I want to login to my account.
-Acceptance criteria:
+	So I type in my username and password on Sign in page and then click on "log in" button Acceptance criteria:
 *	Given a user typed in correct username and password When the user clicked on "log in" button
 	Then Home page is displayed

-3. User should be able to create listing of a clothes Acceptance criteria:
+3. As a user, I want to create a listing.
+	So I provide details of a listing on the "New Clothes for Vintage Fashion" and clicks on "Create Listing" button Acceptance criteria:
 *	Given a user is logged in
 	And the user is on the "New Clothes for Vintage Fashion" page